johnsonjh/txtelite/README.md

 coded to formalise and archive the definition of the Classic Elite Universe.

 **Text Elite** is trading only.
-There is no risk of misjump, police, or pirate attack.
+There is no risk of mis-jump, police, or pirate attacks.

 Note that **Text Elite**'s Galactic Hyperspace jumps to the system in the target Galaxy having the same position in the